-Krakow is an excellent place for a city break; compact but with plenty of interesting things to see and do, plus great food and drink.
-Throw in a parkrun and you have the perfect weekend.
-Krakow parkrun takes place in Krakowskie Błonia just west of the old town.
+Kraków parkrun takes place in Błonia just west of the old town.
 We booked a very nice apartment close to the start and thought we were all set.
-In actual fact, it was the weekend of the Krakow marathon, which also takes place in aforementioned park.
-For this reason, parkrun took place on its B course a couple of miles out of town at Kościuszko Mound.
-So here is my semi useful guide to Krakow parkrun which includes a normal week, plus what we actually did, which was somewhat different.
+In actual fact, it was the weekend of the Kraków Marathon, which also takes place in the aforementioned park.
+For this reason, parkrun took place on its B Course a few miles out of town at Kościuszko Mound.
+So here is my semi useful guide to Kraków parkrun, which includes a normal week, plus what we actually did, which was somewhat different.

-On a normal Saturday, it would be a short walk west of the old town to the start.
-For us, realising the night before that we were set for the B course, which takes place some miles away at Mound.
-It was a 10 minute taxi ride out of town.
+On a normal Saturday, it would be a short walk west from the Old Town to the start.
+For us, we realised the night before that we were set for the B Course, which takes place some miles away at Kościuszko Mound.
+It was therefore a 10 minute taxi ride out of town.
 We couldn’t find enough taxis, so one taxi had to drop a group, then return for the others.
 No matter, the organisers were very friendly and accommodating and waited until everyone was assembled before starting the race.

 Parking